Next Generation Anti Virus (NGAV) settings

 To learn more, see Infected process.

-When enabled, Coro enforces backup snapshots every four hours and blocks processes that exhibit risks to the backup. the Coro Agent utilizes the Windows VSS (Volume Shadow Copy Service) mechanism to automatically save a snapshot of your device's files.
-Ransomware attacks typically corrupt or encrypt local files, therefore taking frequent backups of your files is essential to allow quick recovery and minimize business impact.
+When enabled, Coro creates backup snapshots every four hours and blocks processes that pose risks to backups.
+Coro uses Windows VSS (Volume Shadow Copy Service) to save snapshots of device files.

 To learn more, see Using VSS backup protection on your Windows endpoints.